cytosm/cytosm/README.md

 [![Build Status](https://travis-ci.org/cytosm/cytosm.svg?branch=master)](https://travis-ci.org/cytosm/cytosm.svg?branch=master)

-Cytosm is an open source software library for converting Cypher queries into plain old SQL on-the-fly.
+Cytosm is an open-source software library for converting Cypher queries into plain old SQL on-the-fly.

 Cytosm was originally developed by researchers and engineers working on the graph analytics on a variety of databases.